collaborative-robotics/ABT/wait_im_confused.md

 2. They released a [javascript package](https://github.com/behavior3/behavior3js) and a [python version](https://github.com/behavior3/behavior3py) shortly after.
 See `https://github.com/behavior3`.

-3. Blake Hannaford modified the python version (behavior3py) so that BT selector nodes could learn from experience, *Adaptive BTs*, as documented  in the report:
+3. Blake Hannaford modified the python version (behavior3py) so that BT selector nodes could learn from experience: *Adaptive BTs*, as documented  in the report:
     [Simulation Results on Selector Adaptation in Behavior Trees](https://arxiv.org/pdf/1606.09219).
 These mods are in the branch `abt_dev`